Mariotti94/BigFloat/README.md

 # BigFloat
 Arbitrary-Precision Float Arithmetic Library

 ## Usage
+The library files are:
+  * BigFloat.h
+  * BigFloat.cpp

-Examples on how to use the library can be found in MainTest.cpp
+Examples on how to use the library are found in:
+  * MainTest.cpp
+  * Factorial.cpp

+A simple makefile can be seen at:
+  * makefile